MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-average-cost.md

 ---
-title: Design Details - Average Cost | Microsoft Docs
+title: Design Details - Average Cost
 description: The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in Business Central.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
+ms.search.form: 8645
-ms.date: 04/01/2020
+ms.date: 06/08/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: bcc33f3aabc41ca7b4bf383d5843e309350954d9
+ms.openlocfilehash: d670fb96b0f29c8a34f7076429d6a56f834d2e5d
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: c05806689d289d101bd558696199cefbd989473e
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 02/12/2022
-ms.locfileid: "3185748"
+ms.locfileid: "8115108"
 ---
 # <a name="design-details-average-cost"></a>Design Details: Average Cost
-The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in [!INCLUDE[prod_short](includes/prod_short.md)].

  The valuation date is set automatically.